ValeriaDifilippo/SarcDBase/README.md

 ## Rationale

-maybe add the figure 1 from the paper here (the workflow)

 SarcDBase facilitates the filtering of annotated mutational data for whole-genome and transcriptome sequencing against lists of clinically relevant mutations (for instance: genes mentioned in the WHO Classification of tumours).
 Users may define their own lists of interesting genes/fusions to simplify sifting through new data.

 ## Getting Started